major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/updating-aggregates-in-domain-driven-design.md

 Fantastic.
 We're all set up with to write some update logic now.

+<p class="special-quote">Do you know how the Repository pattern works?
+Do you know how to convert an ORM model (like Sequelize or TypeORM) to a domain object (like an Aggregate Root, Entity or Value Object)?
+If not, check out "<a href="/articles/typescript-domain-driven-design/repository-dto-mapper/">Implementing DTOs, Mappers & the Repository Pattern using the Sequelize ORM [with Examples] - DDD w/ TypeScript</a>".</p>

 ### Handling update logic

 In this particular scenario, we have a DTO with several keys that we'd like to update: `phone`, `email`, `address`.